Ahmed-Amine-Soltani/terraform-gcp-cdn/more-detail.md

 ------

-you can use the gcp console
+We can use the gcp console  to upload the files

 <img src=.images/upload-files-to-gcp-bucket.png alt="load-balancer" border="0">

-or if you have already installed [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) you can use
+or if you have already installed [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) we can use **gsutil** command

 ```bash
 $ gsutil cp -r folder-path/* gs://bucket-name/